matdombrock/sllm/README.md

 Options:
-  -m, --max-tokens <number>   maximum tokens to use (default: "256") -t, --temperature <number>  temperature to use (default: "0.2") -c, --context <string...>   Context to prepend
+  -m, --max-tokens <number>   maximum tokens to use (default: "256") -t, --temperature <number>  temperature to use (default: "0.2") -c, --context <string...>   context to prepend
-  -d, --domain <string...>    Subject domain to prepend -e, --expert <string...>    Act as an expert on this domain -H, --history <number>      Prepend history (chatGPT mode) (default: "0") -v, --verbose               verbose output
+  -d, --domain <string...>    subject domain to prepend -e, --expert <string...>    act as an expert on this domain -5, --like-im-five          explain it like I'm 5 years old -H, --history <number>      prepend history (chatGPT mode) -f, --file <path>           preprend the given file contents -v, --verbose               verbose output
-  -M, --mock                  Dont actually send the prompt to the API -h, --help                  display help for command
+  -M, --mock                  dont actually send the prompt to the API -h, --help                  display help for command

 ```